 When I was single, I fantasized about being a socialite who could entertain her husband’s important clients or host fancy dinner parties at a moment’s notice.
 Something about gathering people in a well-decorated dining room with flickering candles and fancy food seemed so appealing, so romantic.

-The best way to make a dinner party special is to focus on your guests.
+In fact, the best way to make a dinner party special is to focus on your guests.
 One way to do that is to know yourself.
 For example, If you’re an introvert, you may want to stick to hosting just a few friends rather than entertaining a big crowd.

 Taking your needs (and limitations) into consideration will help you relax which is important for making your guests feel welcome.